khornlund/aptos2019-blindness-detection/README.rst

 `Aptos 2019 Blindness Detection <https://www.kaggle.com/c/aptos2019-blindness-detection/overview>`_
 ===================================================================================================

+*"Millions of people suffer from diabetic retinopathy, the leading cause of blindness among working aged adults.
+Aravind Eye Hospital in India hopes to detect and prevent this disease among people living in rural areas where medical screening is difficult to conduct."*

+This competition was a lot of fun and gave me the opportunity to explore a variety of ML techniques.

-.. contents:: Table of Contents
+.. contents:: **Table of Contents**
    :depth: 3

 Competition Report
 ==================

-This competition was a lot of fun and gave me the opportunity to explore a variety of ML techniques.

 Results
 -------